 Virgin polysilicon and reclaimable silicon are the primary raw materials used to make crystalline silicon solar wafers.
 The increase in demand for solar power products has led to an industry-wide silicon shortage and significant price increases in virgin polysilicon in recent years.
-To address this shortage, we manufacture solar wafers from a wide range of silicon raw materials, including reclaimable raw materials such as broken wafers and broken cells that are difficult to process but are less expensive than other reclaimable silicon raw materials.
+To address this shortage, we historically manufacture solar wafers primarily from reclaimable silicon raw materials that cost less than the spot price of virgin polysilicon, but we have recently increased the use of virgin polysilicon in our feedstock mix due to the greater availability of virgin polysilicon.
 We have developed proprietary technologies, processes and know-how to facilitate the processing of various types of broken wafers and cells that can be purchased at significantly lower costs than virgin polysilicon and other types of reclaimable silicon raw materials.
 As a result, we believe we enjoy cost advantage over many competitors that rely on virgin polysilicon and reclaimable silicon raw materials that are easy to process and are purchased from the spot market.
-However, as more wafer manufacturers utilize reclaimable silicon raw materials, the prices of reclaimable silicon raw materials have also increased over the past few years.
-We currently source virgin polysilicon from customers under processing services, in-house production, short-term and spot purchases and purchase reclaimable silicon raw materials directly from semiconductor manufacturers, and plan to enhance our relationships with them.
+However, as more wafer manufacturers utilize reclaimable silicon raw materials that are easy to process and are purchased over the past few years.
+We currently source virgin polysilicon from short-term, long-term and spot purchases, in-house production, customers under processing services, and purchase reclaimable silicon raw materials from waste management companies and trading companies that have connections with semiconductor manufacturers.
+We also procure a portion of our silicon raw materials directly from semiconductor manufacturers, and plan to enhance our relationships with them.